You must be signed in to read the rest of this article.

 Internally versus externally connected abutments—Recession occurred in Cases 3 and 5, both of which utilized externally hexed implants from two different manufacturers.
 One factor could have been what Zipprich et al referred to when they discussed both internal and external abutment connections.
 In their 2007 study, they demonstrated that an external connection can allow for the potential for micromovement, which may lead to crestal bone loss and subsequent soft-tissue recession.31

-Implant diameter: standard versus wide or narrow—Saadoun and Touati report that soft-tissue recession around wide-diameter implants measured, on average, 1.58 mm compared to 0.57 mm around standard-diameter implants.12 Small et al suggest that smaller-diameter implants may be more beneficial than wider ones in the esthetic zone, because wider ones may leave thinner labial or buccal bone, which leads to a potential for increased crestal resorption.40 All the cases presented above utilized standard- to small-diameter implants in esthetic zones; therefore, the occurrences of recession was likely due to other factors.
+Implant diameter: standard versus wide or narrow—Saadoun and Touati report that soft-tissue recession around wide-diameter implants measured, on average, 1.58 mm compared to 0.57 mm around standard-diameter implants.12 Small et al suggest that smaller-diameter implants may be more beneficial than wider ones in the esthetic zone, because wider ones may leave thinner labial or buccal bone, which leads to a potential for increased crestal resorption.40 All the cases presented above utilized standard- to small-diameter implants in esthetic zones; therefore, the occurrence of recession was likely due to other factors.

 Types of Abutments: Temporary, Stock Titanium, Custom